Skip to main content

 Initializing the SDK

-Once added to your app, you can simply call the SDK initializer in AppDelegate or the main class of your iOS application.
+Once added to your App, you can initialize the SDK in the AppDelegate or the main class of your iOS application.

 Please email us for a new token and a config file specific to your mobile App.